How to find the best checking account

-Checking accounts are among the most popular type of bank account in the United States.
+A checking account is among the most popular types of bank account in the United States.
 Almost everyone needs one and they make handling your finances much easier.
-You can easily deposit your paycheck, pay for things at stores, and pay your bills using a checking account.
-Best of all, you don’t have to carry around a lot of cash when you want to buy things.
+You can easily deposit your paycheck, pay for things at stores and pay your bills using a checking account.
+Best of all, you don’t have to carry around a lot of cash when you want to make purchases.

-Not all checking accounts are made equal, however.
-Banks can charge fees, offer different services, and do other things that make some accounts better than others.
+Not all checking accounts are created equally, however.
+Banks, for example, can charge fees or offer various services that can make some accounts better than others.

-Whether you’re buying a product or opening a checking account, it’s always in your best interest to comparison shop.
+Whether you’re buying a product or opening a checking account, it’s always in your best interest to some comparison shopping.
 By analyzing multiple offers you can find a deal that best fits your needs.

-When you’re looking to open a checking account, these are some of the things to compare.
+When you’re looking to open a checking account, these are some of the features to compare.

 Fees